Category Archives: Jack Lemmon

 After her husband mysteriously disappears, Carly Hardwicke (Novak) finds it impossible to rent a room in her lovely London apartment, because everyone assumes she’s responsible.

 American diplomat William Gridley (Jack Lemmon), is new to the city and desires a residence with her.
-It doesn’t hurt matters that Carly is very easy on the eyes.
+It doesn’t hurt matters that Carly is easy on the eyes.
 William becomes smitten with her unaware of her troubles.

 When his boss, Franklyn Ambruster (Fred Astaire), learns what Gridley has stumbled into, the two men try to clear her name.
 A series of lies and misunderstandings catapult events into a compelling mystery.

-This is just one example of an Alfred Hitchcock influence from 1955’s Rear Window which director Richard Quine heftily borrows from.
+This is just one example of an Alfred Hitchcock influence from 1954’s Rear Window which director Richard Quine heftily borrows from.
 He’s wise to do so since he secured Novak, fresh from her role in Vertigo (1958) two years earlier.

 Shit, even the title ‘The Notorious Landlady’ borrows the title of the 1946 Hitchcock masterpiece, ‘Notorious’.